thetopham/Planetary-Stewardship/concept/preservation_domes/README.md

 ## 9. Vision for the Future

-The Preservationist Domes are the next chapter after the **Dual-Season Dome Project** — shifting from comfort engineering to **planetary guardianship.**
+The Preservation Domes are the next chapter after the **Dual-Season Dome Project** — shifting from comfort engineering to **planetary guardianship.**
 Together, they define a continuum of stewardship: *from living well on Earth to ensuring life beyond it.*

 ---